moazedy/uni/README.md

 # uni
-simple two layers project with simulated db for beginners an go programming, based on n-tire architecture .
+simple two layers project with simulated db for beginners in go programming, based on n-tire architecture .